 I’m modeled after my step/adoptive father.
-My mother tried to make me into how she sees him, a brilliant scientist.
 I tried to become him, but couldn’t live up to the expectation, and didn’t want to be him.

 I saw myself as my mother in a crucial part of the weekend and realized that the very person I’ve never wanted to be, I’ve become in a significant way.